gammasoft71/xtd/docs/interface_design.md

 **✔️ DO** provide at least one type that is an implementation of an interface.

 Doing this helps to validate the design of the interface.
-For example, xtd::forms::buttton is an implementation of the xttd::forms::ibutton_conttrol interface.
+For example, xtd::forms::button is an implementation of the xtd::forms::ibutton_control interface.

-**✔️ DO** provide at least one API that consumes each interface you define (a method taking the interface as a parameter or a property typed as the interface).
+**✔️ DO** provide at least one API that consumes each interface you define (a method taking the interface as a parameter, or a property typed as the interface).

 Doing this helps to validate the interface design.
-For example, xtd::forms::buttton is an implementation of the xttd::forms::ibutton_conttrol interface.
+For example, xtd::forms::button is an implementation of the xtd::forms::ibutton_control interface.

 **❌ DO NOT** add members to an interface that has previously shipped.